Current processing time is 4–6 weeks.

 IMPORTANT: Individuals whose certification has lapsed will be issued a new certification date and a new certification expiration date upon satisfying renewal requirements.
-Note that if continuing education credit requirements were not satisfied (meaning that the correct amount of hours were not earned within the renewal cycle), the policy does not apply and the certification examination must be taken for renewal.
+Note that if continuing education credit requirements were not met (meaning that the correct amount of hours were not earned within the renewal cycle), the policy does not apply and the certification examination would have to be taken for renewal.

 Pre-1977 CST Certifications